 You are in for a treat.
 The following is a guest post by one of my favorite new food bloggers, Rose from The Clean Dish.
 Rose takes stunning photographs of exquisite foods.
-She eats clean, real, wholesome food and excels at creating fabulously nourishing yet decadent recipes — recipes like this Coconut Lemon Cream Cake which is also grain-free, dairy-free, and refined-sugar free.
+She eats clean, real, wholesome food and excels at creating fabulously nourishing yet decadent recipes — recipes like this Coconut Lemon Cream Cake which is also grain-free, dairy-free, and refined-sugar free, is the same ingredients you use to make Gluten Free Bread.
 Thanks, Rose!

 In my mind, this was going to be a “blond” cake.
 I somehow thought all the coconut would make it lighter in color but obviously, even large amounts of coconut paired with almond flour still turns nutty-brown once it’s baked.
 However, I am happy to report that it doesn’t take away from the flavor or the looks of this cake!